-On behalf of the governing board I am very pleased to welcome you to Middleton St Mary's Church of England Primary School.
-As the governing board we are committed to working closely with parent/carers, all children and staff to ensure that your child has the opportunity to succeed.
+Middleton St Mary's Governing Board are committed to working closely with parent/carers, all children and staff to ensure that your child has the opportunity to succeed.
 As a school we strive to offer a secure and stimulating environment that meets the needs of all our pupils.
 We acknowledge the importance of strong parent/carer and community links and recognise parent/carers as vital partners in their child’s education.

 As governors we visit the school on a regular basis, attend meetings and take part in school events throughout the school year.
 Part of our task is to ensure that the school achieves the highest standards in all aspects of school life, academic, non-academic, extra curricular and pastoral.

 In January, the Governing Board took the decision to establish a Joint Review Group (JRG).
 A JRG is a Leeds Local Authority initiative to strengthen the effectiveness of leadership and management including governance of maintained schools, so that outcomes for pupils are improved.

 The JRG consists of the Local Authority, the Chair of Goverors and the Headteacher: